Jumeira Baccalaureate School, Jumeirah 1 – The Review

 We are exceptionally impressed by the school’s provision of the International Career-related Programme (IB CP).
 One of our issues with the IB historically has been its impact later on lower to mixed ability children in pushing them to its flagship IB Diploma programme – which whilst hugely impressive and academically stretching, clearly does not meet the needs of a significant number of less academically able, but equally otherwise talented students.

-Prospective parents should also be aware that the Primary Years and Middle Years IB programmes are both intrinsically inclusive.
+Prospective parents should also be aware that the Primary Years and Middle Years IB programmes at Jumeira Baccalaureate School are both intrinsically inclusive.
 There still remains a worry, unfounded, that IB schools are only for academic children.
-The IB Diploma excepted, this is resolutely not the case – both primary and middle years IB programmes are inclusive at their core – and when delivered effectively, provide all children with the opportunity to develop their gifts and talents, whatever their ability.
+The IB Diploma excepted, this is resolutely not the case – both Primary and Middle Years IB programmes are inclusive at their core – and when delivered effectively, provide all children with the opportunity to develop their gifts and talents, whatever their ability.

 As above, our core frustration is that not all IB schools are the same.
-Parents need to understand how, in detail, JBS delivers, how it innovates, how it makes each programme its own.
-It does all these things – but simply does not let prospective parents know this.
+Parents need to understand how, in detail, Jumeira Baccalaureate School delivers, how it innovates, how it makes each programme its own.
+It does all these things – but could explain all this so much better.

-Whilst the school lacks the bells, whistles, metal, chrome and architectural innovations of the ultra-premiums, functionally it matches their provision – a defining feature of Taaleem schools is to focus investment on spaces that work (light and airy) and facilities that meet student need, potential and aspiration.
-Given that the school, excepting its new buildings, are in many cases some 40 years old, the general feel of provision is an impressive balance of warmth and the state-of-the-art that new builds cannot match.
+Whilst Jumeira Baccalaureate School lacks the bells, whistles, metal, chrome and architectural innovations of the ultra-premiums, functionally it matches their provision – a defining feature of Taaleem schools is to focus investment on spaces that work (light and airy) and facilities that meet student need, potential and aspiration.
+Given that the school, excepting its new buildings, are in many cases some 40 years old, the general feel of provision is an impressive balance of huge warmth and the state-of-the-art that new builds cannot match.

-Leveraging the school’s extensive sporting provision is a clear driver for JBS’s new Principal, Richard Drew.
+Leveraging the school’s extensive sporting provision has been one clear driver for Richard Drew over the last three years.
 A Sports Scientist by training, Mr Drew earned his Masters from the UK’s top sports university, Loughborough.
 A Deputy Head at Biddenham, a specialist sports school, for eight years, he was recruited to Taaleem as Director of Teaching and Learning before moving to Taaleem’s IB Greenfield Community School as Vice Principal.
-He joined Jumeira Baccalaureate in 2015.
+He joined Jumeira Baccalaureate School in 2015.
 As the school notes: “A keen sportsman, Richard is a former first class Rugby Player in the UK.
 He now competes in triathlon events and coaches rugby in his spare time.
 Richard’s involvement in high level team sport has helped him develop a distributed leadership style that supports collaboration, growth and improvement.”
 Tellingly, the KHDA state that Mr Drew has “swiftly made his mark”, and, critically, this has “been recognised by parents.”

-Certainly, where the real costs of any school lie too, investing in staff – their number and calibre, JBS delivers with its focus on recruiting (and retaining) predominantly (expensive) British faculty and maintaining small class sizes (between 15 and 25 students) with a 1:11 student: teacher ratio.
+Certainly, where the real costs of any school lie too, investing in staff – their number and calibre, Jumeira Baccalaureate School delivers with its focus on recruiting (and retaining) predominantly (expensive) British faculty and maintaining small class sizes (between 15 and 25 students) with an outstanding 1:9 student: teacher ratio.

-The picture then is mixed.
-There are issues with the turnover of leadership and school transparency.
-Both are serious.
-However, both can be resolved.
-Everything looks to now be in place to secure the continuity of (outstanding) school leadership the school needs after a period of considerable flux.
-The curriculum too is finally structured to be able to meet, and deliver to, the needs of all of its impressively inclusive intake.
-The school has the hard part out of the way – JBS clearly has a story to tell, it just needs now to actually tell it to the prospective parents that need to hear it.
+Everything is in place now to secure the continuity of (outstanding) school leadership Jumeira Baccalaureate School has so needed after a period of considerable flux.
+The curriculum today is structured to meet, and deliver to, the needs of all of its impressively inclusive intake.
+Jumeira Baccalaureate School has the hard part out of the way – JBS clearly has a story to tell, it just needs now to actually tell it to the prospective parents that need to hear it.